Dem-guy/Hedging-against-Trump/README.md

 # Hedging-against-Trump

+A final data-analysis project for the ETH Comaprative and European Politics seminar.
 Analyzes how ASEAN states “hedged” between the U.S. and China during the Trump presidency (2017–2020).
 Tests whether Trump’s policies shifted trade dependencies, military spending, and diplomatic alignment in Southeast Asia.

 ## Motivation